HoustonRuby/rails_girls/02_lets_get_building/00_getting_started.md

 ## You've started a brand new rails project!

-Let's update this front page and make it our own!
+Let's update this front page and make it our own.